jamesmh/coravel/README.md

 ## Feature: Task Queuing

 Coravel allows zero-configuration queues (at run time).
-The queue hooks into the scheduling mechanism (although that is handled for you).

-The scheduler checks for scheduled tasks every minute.
-If there are any available items in the queue, then it will invoke them all.
+Every 30 seconds, if there are any available items in the queue, they will begin invocation.

+_Note: The queue is a separate Hosted Service from the scheduler (i.e. they each run in isolation)_

 ### Setup